 When using the oven, turn on the oven light to check food and keep pre-heating to a minimum.

 Did you know that chest freezers are generally more efficient than upright models?
-That's because lifting the door on a chest unit releases less of the freezer's cold air.
-Whereas, opening the door on an upright freezer allows the cold air to flow down and out.
+That's because opening the door on a chest unit releases less of the freezer's cold air, whereas

 Make the most of your freezer.
 Match the size of your freezer with your needs.
-If you can get by with just your fridge freezer, then unplug your deep freezer and save energy.
+If you can get by with just your fridge freezer, then unplug your deep freezer and promote energy efficiency.